-The Treasurer shall annually render to the Mayor, the Chief Financial Officer, the City Council, and the Investment Advisory Committee a statement of investment policy.
-The investment policy will be considered at a regular meeting of the City Council as required by California Government Code §53646.
+The Treasurer shall annually render the Policy to the Mayor, the Chief Financial Officer, the City Council, and the Investment Advisory Committee.
+The Policy will be considered at a regular meeting of the City Council as required by California Government Code §53646.

-Exhibit 1: City Treasurer's Broker/Dealer Qualification Criteria Exhibit 2: Receipt form (see Section VIII) Exhibit 3: California Government Code §§53601 et seq.
+Exhibit 1: City Treasurer's Broker/Dealer Qualification Criteria

+Exhibit 2: Receipt form (see Section VIII)